|« PreviousNext »|

 If you configured your cluster as a transient cluster, it will automatically shut down after all of the steps complete.

 When a cluster terminates without encountering an error, the state transitions to

-elsewhere, such as in your Amazon S3 bucket, persists.
-Finally,
+stored elsewhere, such as in your Amazon S3 bucket, persists.
+Finally, when all

 Unless termination protection is enabled, any failure during the cluster process terminates the cluster and all its virtual server instances.

 Any data stored on the cluster is deleted.
 The cluster state is marked as

 FAILED.
 For more information, see Managing Cluster Termination.

 For a complete list of cluster states, see the JobFlowExecutionStatusDetail data type in the Amazon Elastic MapReduce (Amazon EMR) API Reference.